scriptstar/vector-db-benchmark/README.md

 - For OpenAI, set `OPENAI_API_KEY` in your environment
 - For Pinecone, set API key in `.env`
 - For TopK, set API key in `.env` (includes automatic rate limiting)
-- Ensure sufficient disk space for Docker volumes (Milvus requires significant storage)
+- Ensure sufficient disk space for Docker volumes (Milvus requires significant storage for 3-service setup)
 - **ChromaDB v2**: Updated to v2 API with improved performance and excellent recall

 ### UI Access Issues